 Online SEO Tactics

 - Produce consistent, high-quality content that shows search engines your site is fresh and relevant.

-- Use keywords and Latent Semantic Indexing (related/topical) keywords throughout the copy to help search engines understand your content as a topic and theme.
+- Use keywords and latent semantic indexing (related/topical) keywords throughout the copy to help search engines understand your content as a topic and theme.

-- Incorporate keywords in page URLs.
+- Incorporate keywords within page URLs.